openwisp/openwisp-controller/docs/user/device-config-status.rst

 ---------

-An issue occurred while applying the configuration to the device, causing the device to revert to its previous configuration to prevent errors.
+An issue occurred while applying the configuration to the device, causing the device to revert to its previous working configuration.

 ``deactivating``
 ----------------